-Important Reminder: Recording and photography by students will not be permitted.
-All student-owned devices are considered "personal belongings," and the students are responsible for them.
-The school is not responsible for loss or damage.
+Reminder, all of these devices are considered "personal belongings" and the students are responsible for the item.
+The school is not held responsible for loss or damage..

 SCHOOL ISSUED DEVICES

 Student Devices

 Each student at the elementary school level will have access to a device for the school year.
 Devices will be kept at school, except in the event of a school shutdown in which all students are required to participate in virtual learning.
 In that case, devices would be sent home.